What should I major in?

-Learn what it is like to be a physical therapist through activities like shadowing and volunteering.
-Physical therapy schools want to see that you have experience interacting with both physical therapists and patients.
+Learn what it is like to be a doctor through activities like shadowing, volunteering, EMT, and scribing.
+Medical schools want to see that you have experience interacting with both doctors and patients.

 Identify people to write recommendations

-You will need several recommendations for your application.
-Start trying to identify professors, physical therapists and others who will be able to write good recommendations for you that emphasize your strengths.
+You will need four to six recommendations for your application.
+One needs to come from Roanoke's Health Professions Advisory Group and at least one needs to come from a physician.
+Start trying to identify professors, physicians, and others who will be able to write good recommendations for you that emphasize your strengths.

 Prepare for your interviews

-A strong application will earn you interviews.
+A strong application with earn you interviews.
 Prepare for these well in advance.
-Google "physical therapy interview questions" and start thinking about answers to the questions you find.
+Google "medical school interview questions" and start thinking about answers to the questions you find.

-Physical therapy schools require you to take a standardized exam called the GRE.
+Medical schools require you to take a standardized exam called the MCAT.
 Most students take this exam in late spring of their junior year.
-Consider taking a GRE preparation course or study on your own.
+Consider taking a lighter load in that semester and use the extra time to take a MCAT preparation course or study on your own.

-Most students submit their applications in the summer or fall following their junior year.
+Most students submit their applications early in the summer following their junior year.
+Medical schools have a rolling admissions system.
 The earlier they receive your application, the better your chances of getting in.